 highlighting their unique biological and geological characteristics and the importance of human relationships with

-acquaint them to their new home and begin their scientific explorations.
-Students will explore the waters of
+their new home and begin their scientific explorations.
+Students will explore the waters of Catalina by kayak

-Catalina by kayak and snorkel in search of the many animals that call its waters home.
-We will be looking for
+and snorkel in search of the many animals that call its waters home.
+We will be looking for fish, marine

-fish, marine mammals and invertebrates and discussing their many adaptations.
-The last expedition of
+mammals and invertebrates and discussing their many adaptations.
+The last expedition of your trip will

-your trip will occur around Two Harbors.
-A nature hike across the isthmus brings with it many of Catalina’s native plants and animals, as well as a chance to get
+occur around Two Harbors.
+A nature hike across the isthmus brings with it many of Catalina’s native plants and animals, as well as a chance to get knee deep in

-knee deep in nature at the mud flats.
-Students will have close encounters of the “wet and rocky” kind at the
+nature at the mud flats.
+Students will have close encounters of the “wet and rocky” kind at the tidepools with

-tidepools with the array of algae and animals that call this habitat home.
-After visiting our fishy friends,
+the array of algae and animals that call this habitat home.
+After visiting our fishy friends, students will

-students will observe a fish dissection to learn about its physical adaptations and compare its anatomy to the
+observe a fish dissection to learn about its physical adaptations and compare its anatomy to the human

-student’s scientific exploration of Catalina and its critters.
-Tools we will be using include: a microscope,
+scientific exploration of Catalina and its critters.
+Tools we will be using include: a microscope, on-board

-Prior to sailing, teachers are given a manual to prepare their students for their
+activities.
+Prior to sailing, teachers are given a manual to prepare their students for their experience

-experience for their students that connect with class work.
-Through these efforts, teachers and students alike
+for their students that connect with class work.
+Through these efforts, teachers and students alike bridge the

 You and your class can enjoy A

-3, 4 or 5 fun-filled days aboard, getting your hands wet!
-Each additional day is another opportunity for hands-on
+2, 3, 4 or 5 fun-filled days aboard, getting your hands wet!
+Each additional day is another opportunity for

 All activities align with